SpainGREAT CLIMBS OF THE VUELTA

 The view from Gamoniteiro

-First up on the longer route is La Farrapona - a Vuelta regular in recent years; most notably in 2014, when it staged a fine head-to-head battle between Chris Froome and Alberto Contador.
-Most of the climb is gentle, allowing you to appreciate the natural scenery, but it does become a bit steeper in the final few kilometres.
+First up is the stunning climb to La Farrapona - a Vuelta regular in recent years; most notably in 2014, when it staged a fine head-to-head battle between Chris Froome and Alberto Contador.
+The long and remote ascent is one of our favourite mountains in Spain.

 Cycle Route: